 After raising major eyebrows and drawing the anger of many, Too $hort took to Twitter to do what folks always do when they get caught messing up...pretend they just accidentally landed in a bad place: "I want to apologize to anyone I may have offended w/ the XXL video I recently did.
 When I got on camera I was in $hort mode & had a lapse of judgement.
 I would never advise a child or young man to do these things...It’s not how I get down.Although Ive made my career on dirty raps,Ive worked over the yrs to somewhat balance the content of my music w/ giving back to my community.
 Just coming from a man who wants to see young people get ahead in life, I’m gonna do my best to to help and not hurt."

 'Positive' and 'negative' are dubious terms in hip-hop.
-We'll call a rapper positive because he doesn't wear gold chains and waves incense as he refers to Black women "hoes" and "tricks".
-Yet, I think most of us would agree that the messages in Too Short's music have been largely negative.
-Thus, I'm not surprised to hear Too Short say terrible, sexist things.
+We'll call a rapper 'positive' because he doesn't wear gold chains and waves incense as he calls Black women out of their names.
+Yet, I think most of us would agree that the messages in Too $hort's music have been largely negative.
+Thus, I'm not surprised to hear him say terrible, sexist things.
 This is someone who's entire career has been built on songs about pimping and f*cking women without respecting them.
 And, well, this is the guy known for the famous call and response "What's my favorite word?
 Biiiiitch!"

 This isn't the first time the California rapper has tried to motivate young men.
 Shaw claims to have attended the Million Man March in 1995, which he referenced on the song "Gettin' It": "(Minister Farrahkhan) said meet me at the White House and I was there/Cause I'm one in a million, Black men rising/They wanna keep me down but I always surprise em..."
 It's amazing how so many of our brothers feel compelled to nurture and support men and boys, but the well is completely dry as it relates to the sisters.
 If Too $hort has 99 problems, one could imagine that his issues with women would dominate the list.

 Alas, this isn't run of the mill hip-hop sexism; this is instructing young boys to perform a sexual act on young girls.
-If that weren't bad enough on its own, Shaw never tells his young mentees "Make sure you ask the girl if she's okay with
+If that weren't bad enough on its own, Shaw never tells his young viewers "Make sure you ask the girl if she's okay with you putting your hands